pdavis68/TalkBack/README.md

 # TalkBack

-TalkBack is a library that abstracts out completions using LLMs.
+TalkBack is a library that abstracts out chat with LLMs.

 ## Overview